ChallahBack83/Body_Performance/README.md

 ## Machine Learning Model

-Ran several iterations of machine learning models focusing first on the ensemble learner, [RandomForestClassifier](https://github.com/ChallahBack83/Body_Performance/blob/main/ml_versions/Final_bodyperf_ml_model.ipynb).
+We ran several iterations of machine learning models focusing first on the ensemble learner, [RandomForestClassifier](https://github.com/ChallahBack83/Body_Performance/blob/main/ml_versions/Final_bodyperf_ml_model.ipynb).
 Then ran several iterations of a [NeuralNetwork](https://github.com/ChallahBack83/Body_Performance/blob/main/ml_versions/NN_final_model.ipynb) to compare accuracy and define the best model.
 The best accuracy scores of each model are very close with both running close to 74%.
 Sensitivity for the RandomForestClassifier is also 75%.
 We are prioritizing the RandomForestClassifier at the  moment based of the sensitivity score, but we will test speed differences and use that to help select the final model choice.

 ![confusion matrix](https://github.com/ChallahBack83/Body_Performance/blob/main/Images/rf_confusion_matrix.png)
 ![rf_classification](https://github.com/ChallahBack83/Body_Performance/blob/main/Images/rf_classification.png)